unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Challenge** 6 (2,300 XP)

 **_Magic Resistance_**.
-The vrock has advantage on saving throws against spells and other magical effects.
+The vrock has advantage on saving throws against spells and other tek effects.

 **Actions**